JavierTham/Transforming_CV/README.md

 **torchvision**

-Check out their [docs](https://pytorch.org/vision/0.13/models.html) to find all possible models and their available pretrained weights
+Check out their [docs](https://pytorch.org/vision/0.13/models.html) or [source code](https://github.com/pytorch/vision/tree/main/torchvision/models) to find all possible models and their available pretrained weights

 _*Torchvision has updated the way we load a pretrained model_